Our top 10 wildlife sightings for February

 Grey herons build their large nests in trees by rivers or lakes.
 You’ll often see many nests in the same tree and these groups of nests are known as heronries.

-Look out for male herons putting on a courtship dance to attract a female.
+Male herons put on a courtship dance to attract a female.
 The male will stretch his long neck upwards and then lower it over his back with the bill pointing upwards.

 Great crested grebes

 Great crested grebes also have an elaborate courtship dance.
-Watch as the males and females mirror each other on the water, diving down and rising up in perfect unison.
+If you're lucky enough to live close to a river or lake with great crested grebes, watch as the males and females mirror each other on the water, diving down and rising up in perfect unison.